CaesarSilvae/pontryagin-calc/README.md

 Finally, a time stamp file "startTime.m" file is generated at the beginning of the run.
 This file, however, is not for the user but instead used by the code during the next execution for the backup folder name.

 ### Error Handling

+Several error handling procedures are implemented in our program.

+>⚠️ **Warning:** Although most of the possible errors that might appear during the computation are handled by the code, system-level errors (insufficient memory, no permission to read/write folders, etc.) are not.
+These kind of errors are handled by the Matlab itself.

 ### Backup
 Each time there is data in either the "matrices" or in the "excel_files" folder, a new backup subfolder is generated under the "backup" folder.
 The generated backup subfolder is named depending on the date and time of the execution starting time of the previous data (<ins>**NOT**</ins> the date and time of the current execution) in the format